 Viking archaeologists and historians are fixated by Ballateare.
-They draw the evidence of this skull with a blade wound it into every broader account of religion, burial and slave-ownership straddling the Viking world.
-Early medieval elites owned slaves, had concubines, killed them at important funerals: here’s the evidence from Ballateare…
+They draw the evidence of this skull with a blade wound into every broader account of religion, burial and slave-ownership straddling the Viking world.
+Early medieval elites owned slaves, had concubines and killed them at important funerals: here’s the evidence from Ballateare…

 This sequence of evidence has frequently promoted striking parallels to the tenth-century account of Ibn Fadlan who described a female slave’s rape and killing as part of the elaborate cremation ceremonies at the funeral of a Rus chieftain on the River Volga.

 Even recent accounts of Viking Age burial on Man accept this as evidence of human sacrifice.
 David Wilson raised this idea in his 1966 report (Bersu and Wilson 1966) and subsequently in his synthesis of the Manx evidence (Wilson 2008: 28-36) as ‘a rite familiar to – but rarely found in – the Viking world, and otherwise unknown in the British Isles’.
 Subsequently ‘the unceremonious nature of the disposal of the woman’s body, without a coffin and in a condition of rigor mortis, demonstrates how little she was regarded in death’ (Wilson 2008: 33).
 Recently, Viking burial expert Leszek Gardeła has written: